RHInception/re-docs/components/recfgseed.rst

   * If password is set to true (and default is not set) a random password is generated, sent to etcd and used as the value
   * If neither default or password are set then an error occurs

-* re-cfg-seed opns up the output configuration file and updates/creates all relevent keys with their updated values
+* re-cfg-seed opens up the output configuration file and updates/creates all relevent keys with their updated values

 Usage Example